ebelchio12/wirecell-clustering/README.md

-# Evaluation tool for Wire-Cell clustering
+# Tool for evaluation of Wire-Cell clustering

 ## Goal of the tool